UD-CISC374/educational-game-design-document-team-20-will-cantera-ben-testani/egdd.md

 ## Prerequisite Knowledge

 - Before playing the game, players should be able to do basic arithmetic, ie. adding and subtracting numbers.
-- Before playing the game, players should be able to explain what a tower defense scenario entails.
+- Before playing the game, players should be able to explain what a tower defense scenario is about.
-- Before playing the game, players should be able to ...
+- Before playing the game, players should be able to identify different types of clocks, mainly: analog, digital

 ## Assessment Measures